Hey, motorcyclists: Stop doing this. It's illegal

 You see it happening all the time when you're stopped at a light in your car.
 You're waiting for the light to turn green, and a motorcycle comes up between lanes to cut in front of traffic.

-And cutting between stopped cars is a big no-no according to Trooper Steve.
+And cutting between stopped cars is a big no-no, according to Montiero.

 "Here in Florida, motorcycles are required to follow the exact same laws as their four-wheeled cousins," he said.
 "Some states outside of Florida differ, but in the Sunshine State, lane-splitting and/or moving to the front of stopped traffic is a violation of the traffic law."

-Montiero says motorcyclists who violate the law could be hit with a big fine.
+Montiero said motorcyclists who violate the law could be hit with a big fine.

 Copyright 2018 by WPLG Local10.com - All rights reserved.